 - To administer our website and business.

-- To deal with enquiries and complaints made by or about you relating to our website, services, and programmes;
+- To deal with enquiries and complaints made by or about you relating to our website, services, digital tools and programmes;

 - To carry out research and evaluation relating to careers and enterprise.

-4. How does The Careers & Enterprise Company use your personal data?
+5. What does The Careers and Enterprise Company use your personal data for?

-- We may also process your personal information for our legitimate business interests- that is, in order to facilitate the management of our business.
+We process your personal information for our legitimate business interests- that is, in order to facilitate the management of our business.
 This includes the following purposes:

 - To enhance, modify, personalise or improve our services to the benefit of clients and prospective customers.